-Beginning with firmware release 3.0.29.0, every data packet includes a pair of bytes called the Factory Bytes.
+Every data packet includes a pair of bytes called the Factory Bytes.
 Their values indicate how azimuths and data points are organized in the packet.
-Their packet locations, values, and meanings are specified in Table 9-2 below.
+Their packet locations, values, and meanings are specified in Table 9-1 below.

 The Return Mode byte indicates how the packet's azimuth and data points are organized.
 See Data Packet Structure below for details.